Tax officials raid premises of former National Stock Exchange chief Chitra Ramakrishna, say reports

 Ramkrishna was the chief executive officer and managing director of the exchange group from April 2013 to December 2016.

-The developments came in the backdrop of an order by the Securities and Exchange stating that Ramakrishna took decisions at the National Stock Exchange based allegedly on the guidance of an unknown Himalayan ascetic.
+The developments came in the backdrop of an order by the Securities and Exchange stating that Ramakrishna took decisions at the stock exchange allegedly based on the guidance of an unknown Himalayan ascetic.

-On February 13, SEBI had said Ramakrishna shared confidential information about the National Stock Exchange, including its business plan, financial results and performance appraisals of employees with the ascetic.
+On February 13, SEBI had said Ramakrishna shared confidential information about the National Stock Exchange, including its business plan, financial results and performance appraisals of employees, with the ascetic.

-The order said that the ascetic allegedly guided Ramakrishna in the appointment of group operating officer Anand Subramaniam.
+The order claimed that the ascetic had also guided Ramakrishna in the appointment of Group Operating Officer Anand Subramaniam.

 SEBI had said Ramakrishna gave “frequent, arbitrary and disproportionate” salary hikes to Subramaniam even though there was no proof that she conducted a performance appraisal for him.
 It also stated that there was no evidence to support the A+ rating given to him.